mary-jiang/Flix/README.md

 ## Notes

-Flix with all of the required features as well as some cool stretch features like being able to search and being able to click on the movie poster within details view to view the trailer of that movie.
+Flix with a basic dark look meant to emulate the darkness of the movies.
+Features include being able to see now playing movies in a table view and popular movies in a collection view, being able to search through those movies, being able to refresh and update what movies are shown, seeing a detail view of movies when you click on them, and being able to watch a movie trailer if you click on the movie poster in details view.
+I ran into quite a few challenges with implementing the features that did not have much guidance but with some time and debugging I eventually was able to figure it out.

 ## Credits